-If the detector is reporting currently an ambient temperature that is outside of the -40°C to +75°C range, a "Temperature Fault" is declared.
+If the detector is currently reporting an ambient temperature that is outside of the -40° C to $+75^{\circ}$ C range, a "Temperature Fault" is declared.
 A "Temperature Fault" will cause the "Fault Detected" message to scroll once a minute on the sensor display.
-If a Temperature Fault occurs, the 4-20mA signal remains operational.
+If a Temperature Fault occurs, the 4-20mA signal remains operational, but the "Temperature Fault" bit will be set.